Paul Di'Anno: Personal life

 Di'Anno married five times and had six children.

 Di'Anno's religious affiliation was made uncertain by his own words; he gave interviews that contradicted each other on this subject, perhaps as a practical joke.
 He had a tattoo on the back of his head that said "666" and "GOD = SUCKER".
 According to his autobiography, he converted to Islam in the 1990s after reading the Quran.
 However, he later reversed that position, saying "I think religion kills everybody.
 I don't believe in it. ...
 No, my father was a Muslim, I must admit.
 But I don't give a fuck."
 In later interviews, Di'Anno clarified that he never was a true Muslim, that he never stopped drinking, but tried to become a better person by applying some of the Muslim philosophies to his life.
 His autobiography furthers the confusion: in various passages he claimed to be Muslim, Catholic, Jewish, and Aboriginal.

 In February 2011, Di'Anno was convicted on eight counts of benefit fraud for claiming more than £45,000 under false pretences.
 On 11 March 2011, he was jailed for nine months at Salisbury Crown Court.
 He only served two of the nine months to which he was sentenced, being released early for good behaviour.

 Autobiography

 Di'Anno released an autobiography titled The Beast (ISBN 1-904034-03-9).
 The book includes a chapter of stories and comments regarding Di'Anno written by former bandmates including Dennis Stratton, John Wiggins and Steve Hopgood.
 The book was controversial for its portrayal of his abuse of various drugs, many accounts of Di'Anno's violence towards people, and the explanation of his ban from America.

 Other interests

 Di'Anno had several businesses outside the music industry, including an internet café and a hotel/restaurant in England, both of which he sold.
 He was latterly resident in Salisbury, Wiltshire.
+He was a supporter of the English football club West Ham United.